agentsUpdated·Falk Gottlob··updated ·4 min read

 The Opportunity Prioritization agent does this synthesis automatically.
 Every Friday, it reads all five DISCOVER agent outputs and produces a single prioritized list of opportunities.
 Each opportunity has: impact estimate, segment applicability, implementation dependencies, and a 1-paragraph problem statement.

 You go from five scattered reports to one actionable OST.
+For how to use that opportunity list in practice, see Your First OST.

 How It Works